dineshbali18/GDP-2/README.md

 Integrate this with the Transaction table by adding fields for split users and respective amounts.\
 Track settled/unsettled amounts in real-time and provide reminders to users for pending settlements.\

+\
+**Secure Integration with Bank APIs for Transaction Import**\
+**Bank API Authentication and Authorization:** Ensure secure access to users' bank accounts by implementing OAuth 2.0 or similar secure protocols for API authentication, providing strong access control and permissions.\
+**Encrypted Data Transmission:** Use TLS (Transport Layer Security) to encrypt all communication between the Bearcat Finance App and the bank APIs, safeguarding sensitive financial information during transmission.\
+**Automated Transaction Sync:** Enable real-time, secure synchronization of transactions from linked bank accounts to the app, with periodic background updates for up-to-date financial tracking.